 Miller L, Ellis L. Health disparities in genetic testing for patients receiving government-funded insurance benefits.
-Harvard Public Health Review.
+HPHR.
 2021; 30

 Patients receiving public health insurance benefits receive lower-quality, less-reliable care compared to patients with private insurance benefits.
 This study sought to determine the impact of race and insurance coverage on rates of genetic testing received by patients on government-funded insurance plans in Southeastern Wisconsin.